Szymon-Czuszek/Python-Riddles/README.md

 **💾 Space Efficiency:** It uses a constant amount of additional space, storing only the compressed string and count variables.
 The space complexity remains low, making it efficient for different input sizes.

-**Readability and Simplicity:** The code is structured for readability and simplicity.
+**📖 Readability and Simplicity:** The code is structured for readability and simplicity.
 It utilizes clear variable names (compressed_string and count) and comments to explain each step, enhancing understanding.

 **Example:**